w3c/sensors/webdriver-extension/explainer.md

   - Attributes that defined by the [sensor type](https://w3c.github.io/sensors/#sensor-type)'s associated [extension sensor interface](https://w3c.github.io/sensors/#extension-sensor-interface), which could be updated with this command.
   - `timestamp`: For all tests mock sensor reading should have monotonically increasing timestamp, its value is a high resolution timestamp that estimates the [reading timestamp](https://w3c.github.io/sensors/#reading-timestamp) expressed in milliseconds since the time origin.
 User agent could easily implement it by using the [Performance API](https://www.w3.org/TR/hr-time-2/#sec-performance).

-User agent must provide the mock sensor reaing that are initially exposed to the Sensor objects for the convience of testing some cases that no need a user-specified mock sensor reading.
+User agent must provide the mock sensor reading that are initially exposed to the Sensor objects for the convenience of testing some cases that don't need a user-specified mock sensor reading.

 ### Delete mock sensor